pallab098/Calculator/README.md

 ## Contributing
 - If you have suggestions or want to contribute to this project, please open an issue or create a pull request on GitHub.

+## Getting Started

+To use the calculator, simply open the `index.html` file in your web browser.
+The calculator interface will be displayed, allowing you to perform mathematical operations.
 ```bash
 open index.html
 ```